-Rui Moreira has been the Mayor of the city of Porto since 2013.
-His election sparked the interest of media worldwide, as he was the first independent candidate to be elected in a major European city, drawing a wave of support from a movement of citizens across the political spectrum.
+Rui Moreira has been the Mayor of Porto since 2013 and was re-elected for a new term on the 1st October 2017.
+His election gathered the interest of media worldwide, as he became the first independent candidate to be elected in a major European city, drawing a wave of support from a movement of citizens across the political spectrum.
 In his words, Porto is his political party.
-As a columnist and commentator for different TV channels and newspapers, he has been a leading advocate of the interests of the city of Porto and of the Northern Region of Portugal.
-He is the author of various books on economic, political and other contemporary issues – never shying away from controversy or from an informed and staunch defence of the values and principles he believes in.
-As Mayor, he is committed to prudent and balanced municipal financial management, which is praised by the rating agencies, while advocating as well three pillars in his political management of the city: social cohesion, culture and economy.
+As a columnist and commentator for several newspapers and TV channels, he has been a leading advocate of Porto and Portugal´s Northern Region interests.
+He is the author of various books on economic, political and other contemporary issues – never fading away from controversy or from an informed and strong defence of the values and principles he believes in.
+As Mayor, he is committed to prudent and balanced municipal financial management, and leads the city´s management by always considering four pillars: social cohesion, culture, economy and sustainability.

 According to its 2020 report on Energy and Emissions in the Municipality of Porto, AdEPorto – the Porto Energy Agency, concluded that the city’s sustained efforts to reduce greenhouse gas emissions resulted in a 36.2% reduction of greenhouse gas emissions in the past 15 years.
 Porto´s ambition is to reach a total reduction of 50% by the year 2030 and carbon neutrality by 2050 (compared to 2004 figures).
 Porto is already only using electricity from 100% renewable sources.

 The City of Porto believes that ‘leading by example’ and encouraging best practices are good ways to inspire change and has several circular economy initiatives that align goods and services procurement.
 Porto encourages local food production (weekly organic produce fair, since 2004), food waste reduction (Wrap It Up), and reusing features of Porto’s architecture (Materials Bank, since 1987).